Caitriona71/hangman/README.md

 * Tutor support at Code Institute.
 * My course Facilitator.
-* My peers on the course.
+* My mentor for his guidance and support.